 My Holiday Survival Guide

-My social media feed goes through phases.
-Five years ago it was travel photos.
+My Instagram goes through phases.
+Five years ago it was travel photos and drinking shots.
 Two years ago it was engagements and weddings.
 This year my phone has exploded with ultrasounds, baby bumps and birth announcements.
-A time-honoured tradition, I’ve lost count of how many classic Santa photos have popped up on my feed this past month.
+A family tradition, I’ve lost count of how many Halloween costumes and Santa photos I’ve seen these past few months.
 This customary photo proudly displayed on fridges across Canada is a source of happiness for many.
-If you are someone struggling with infertility however, the holidays can bring a lot of sadness during a time meant to be joyful.
+If you are someone struggling with infertility however, the holidays can bring a lot of sadness and doubt during a time meant to be joyful.
+Many people who struggle with infertility often find themselves isolated, and in need of a serious digital detox during the holidays.
 Finding positive ways to cope can help you make the most of the holiday season, and also allow you to also partake in this wonderful time of year.

 The holiday party: Do you go?
 Do you stay?

 The questions: When are you having kids?
+Why don’t you have kids yet?
 Planning on having a sibling for Sally this year?

 - Laugh it off and change the subject

-- Say we’re not sure and quickly change the subject
+- Say we’re not sure, smile politely, and quickly change the subject

 - Give a short explanation of your current struggles (if comfortable) and change the subject

-- Tell them it’s a very personal question….and change the subject
+- Tell them it’s a very personal question….wait for their awkward response…and change the subject

 Prioritize yourself this December.
 Do not feel guilty about saying no to events or invitations you’re not comfortable with.
 You don’t need to attend every single holiday event, especially if it will be a trigger.
 In these cases, find an activity you enjoy doing instead with a friend or partner.
-Book a massage, get your nails done, visit the Christmas market at night, or go ice skating outdoors with hot chocolate.
+Book a massage, get your nails done, or ice skating outdoors with hot chocolate.
 If you feel okay discussing your fertility journey, let the host know why you cannot make it.
 Offer to come help set up ahead of time, or meet on an entirely different day one on one.
 A true friend will be understanding of your feelings.

 Spread joy to others